Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 Account B watches an average of 5 minutes

-The difference is 5 times.
+The difference is 5x.

 The algorithm prefers B.